krzmknt/mkdr/README.md

 # mkdr
-`mkdr` is a DaC(Directories as Code) tool by which you can generate, export and reorganize direcotory structure based on a YAML format.
+`mkdr` is a DaC(Directories as Code) tool by which you can organize directories based on a YAML format and export its structure.

 ## Install
 Supported only on Mac OS.
 Installed via homebrew.